programminghistorian/jekyll/en/lessons/wikidata-for-historical-research.md

 To get more of a taste for Wikidata, find the Wikidata item associated with the Wikipedia page on a subject of interest to you.
 Click on links on that page – some will make sense, probably; others will not.
 Focus on those that are most transparent, and orient yourself within the web of data that makes up Wikidata.

 You are probably thinking that, on the face of things, there's nothing especially enticing about these lists of details.
 This is correct: you could simply look up most of this trivia in any decent reference book.
-But Wikidata's value does not consist of its isolated facts.
+But Wikidata's value does not consist of its isolated factoids.
 Instead, Wikidata's power derives from the way it combines these data points with all the other data it contains through a powerful search protocol called [SPARQL](https://en.wikipedia.org/wiki/SPARQL).

 > ***Insight***: This section introduced seven key Wikidata terms.
 These are common words, but they have a narrower sense in Wikidata.
 It may be useful to review this short list in the [Wikidata glossary](https://perma.cc/6Z2B-3QJQ): **item**, **property**, **label**, **alias**, **identifier**, **statement**, and **value**.

-## Combining Facts
+## Combining Factoids

-Wikidata offers tools and data that allow you to combine information with other background facts.
+Wikidata offers tools and data that allow you to combine information with other background factoids.
 These combinations can help you understand context.
 For example, you might wonder how age figures in revolutionary careers.
-By combining facts on Abdel Nasser's item page with other items, you might recognize a meaningful pattern.
+By combining factoids on Abdel Nasser's item page with other items, you might recognize a meaningful pattern.
 You'll learn more about constructing Wikidata queries later, but let's start by looking at the results of a few preconstructed queries.

 Let's say you are interested in the role that youth may have played in Abdel Nasser's rise to power, and you want to consider the age at which other mid-twentieth-century leaders took power.
 Here's [a query that returns that information](https://w.wiki/E$jz) via the Wikidata query service.
 Don't worry too much about the details of the query at this point; if you are curious, the grey lines explain what each step accomplishes.
 To execute the query, press the blue **play** button at the bottom left.